serotracker/sero-can-webapp/pull_request_template.md

-## Briefly the feature or bug that this PR addresses.
+## Briefly describe the feature or bug that this PR addresses.

 ## Please link the Airtable ticket associated with this PR.